Connor323/Convolution-with-sparse-kernel-in-TF/README.md

 # Convolution-with-sparse-kernel-in-TF

-Development a customized op in TensorFlow for convolution with sparse kernel
+## Description:
+TensorFlow implementation of convolution with sparse kernel.
+This operator is initially for deep learning pruning based on Song Han's [work](https://arxiv.org/pdf/1506.02626.pdf).
+For now, this operator only supports TensorFLow with CUDA support.
 ------

 ## Usage: